varrockbank/yew/README.md

 6. space: blog
    - flow state: publishing finalized documents from journal
    - data structure: editable set of documents

-Software-as-a-services sell a perfected knowledge management system.
-The issues I encounter:

-- Making everyone happy.
-As such, they have to handle every use-case which means a steep learning curve and complexity.
-- data portability and to a lesser degree data sovereignty
-- input lag
-- access on weak internet and devices

-Yew exists because I think can solve these problems.
-Namely, I just need to make myself happy.

-## Virtues

-1. Plaintext files
-2. Directory structure as a means of organization
-3. Version control
-4. Metadata support for purposes of search / information retrieval
-5. Accessible from small (smartphones) and large devices (laptops) on slow internet connection
-6. Maintain backward compatibility
-7. implementation follows specification. specification specification, specification.
-   The specification should also provide guidance and recommendations on how implementations should handle various behaviors.
-8. Amenable to information retrieval (search) and organization (tags)
-9. Do not chase trends or appeal to compatibility for the sake of compatibility
-10. Avoid overengineering and perfectionism

-Yew leans towards specification, rather than implementation, on workflow conventions as to that interop with readily available software/toolchains, namely on Unix systems.

-Custom implementation and integration should be a backwards compatible extension.

-This repository should be "self-hosting" and serve as a valid Yew Project.

 ## Legal